dapr-cn/docs/src/content/docs/operations/resiliency/policies.md

 ## Retries

 With `retries`, you can define a retry strategy for failed operations, including requests failed due to triggering a defined timeout or circuit breaker policy.

+{{% alert title="Pub/sub component retries vs inbound resiliency" color="warning" %}}
+Each [pub/sub component]({{< ref supported-pubsub >}}) has its own built-in retry behaviors.
+Explicity applying a Dapr resiliency policy doesn't override these implicit retry policies.
+Rather, the resiliency policy augments the built-in retry, which can cause repetitive clustering of messages.
+{{% /alert %}}

 The following retry options are configurable:

 | Retry option | Description |
 | ------------ | ----------- |